rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

     - When you generate data according to a model, you can specify the sample size, the amount of noise, if any, to add, and of course the parameters of the models.
     - You can also increase or decrease the number of genes, or rename genes.

-* Change, if you want, the "Advanced options" (on the right of the screen).
+* Change, if you want, options under "Advanced options and CPMs to use" (on the right of the screen).
 * Click on "Run evamtools".
 * Results will be shown in the ```Results``` tab.